 When someone in Ireland dies, it is their personal representative who distributes their money and property according to the law.
 Occasionally, difficulties can arise where a bereaved person may need to get access to some of the deceased person's money to pay for funeral expenses.
 It may also transpire for example, that a dependent spouse/civil partner or children may need to get access for living expenses, at least until a social welfare payment is awarded.
 It is not easy to get immediate access to the deceased person's money unless it is in a joint account.

-There are a range of payments provided by both the Department of Social Protection and the Health Service Executive (HSE) that are available to help out families during this difficult time.
+There are a range of payments provided by the Department of Social Protection that are available to help out families during this difficult time.

 If money in the bank/building society is in the deceased's name only, then you usually cannot get access to it until probate is taken out.
 If the amount of money is small, the financial institution may release it provided the personal representatives or the next of kin sign an indemnity form.
 In effect, this is a guarantee that the bank/building society will not be at a loss if there are other claims on the money.